10 tips for an eco-friendly wedding 2020

 6. DIY wedding decorations

 Your eco friendly wedding décor is where you can really showcase your ethical choices and show off your crafting skills!
 Use natural materials like hessian or hand-make bunting from recycled fabric.
 Recycled jars and cans look pretty filled with flowers and recycled crates are great for displays.
 I loved this hand made ribbon and lace backdrop at Lauren and Nathan’s yurt camp wedding; it really suited the feel of their day.
 Hiring décor items is another great way to make sure that items are re-used.
+You can read more about DIY wedding ideas here!

 7. Sustainable tableware